JoshuaGale/WPDistillery/README.md

 # WPDistillery

-This repo is a custom fork of WPDistillery designed to run on JCU Mac and PC labs.
+This repo is a custom fork of WPDistillery designed to run on JCU Mac and PC labs without admin priviliges.
 See the instructions below for settings to customise to work on your OS.
-For running on your own machine (admin privileges), you can just use the regular version of WPDistillery.
+For running on your own machine (admin privileges), you can just use the [regular version of WPDistillery](https://wpdistillery.org).

+## Setup

+To setup a new VM running Scotch Box and WordPress, follow these steps:

+0. You may first need to change your *VirtualBox* preferences so the `Default Machine Folder` points to _your_ folder: *change "default" to "jc123456"* (your login)
+1. In a terminal, run: `git clone https://github.com/lindsaymarkward/WPDistillery project` (where `project` is whatever you want to call your new WordPress VM folder)
+2. (if you want) customise `wpdistillery/config.yml` (see [configuration file documentation](README_CONFIG.md))
+3. Run `cd project` (same name as above) to change to your project root (where your `Vagrantfile` is)
+4. Run `vagrant up` to load then boot your new VM.
+5. On JCU Mac/PC computers, you can access your WordPress site at the local URL http://192.168.33.10
-*Note:* After installing, go into the WordPress admin settings and re-save the permalink settings.
+6. Login to WordPress then go to the admin settings and re-save the permalink settings (without editing, just save them).
-This solves the problem where content can't be saved or links don't work.

 ![WPDistillery Logo](http://files.flurinduerst.ch/wpdistillery/wpdistillery_logo.png)